US VisaUnited States

 Use this page when the authority instruction matches U.S. visa photo 2x2.

-Visa pages often depend on the consulate, portal, or service wording, so a similar crop can still lead to the wrong route.
+Visa pages often depend on the consulate, portal, or service wording, so a similar crop can still lead to the wrong page.

 This matters because several nearby pages reuse 2×2 in.
-Shared size alone does not mean they match this route.
+Shared size alone does not mean they match this profile.

 Exact size and cropping guidance